 If you have any doubts after the first two questions, this is your immediate follow up.
 A galaxy of business review sites exist these days so it is hard to know where to look.
 Ask the property stylist for their preferred review platform.

 Our preferred review platforms are Google and Facebook.
 These options are more genuine than other review sites that allow anonymous reviews.
 Both Google and Facebook ensure reviews are made by verified users.
 Staging your home is a key investment.
-Do your research to ensure you’re working with Melbourne’s best property stylists.
+Do your research to ensure you’re working with Brisbane’s best property stylists.

 How long is the hire period?

 Not all stylists offer the same hire period.
 As a minimum, it must cover the length of your sales campaign.
 You must also add the time required for a photo shoot prior to listing.
-Real estate sale campaigns typically last 5 weeks in Melbourne.
+Real estate sale campaigns typically last 5 weeks in Brisbane.
 Your real estate agent will recommend a campaign length.
 Ensure each of the quotes you receive cover this period.

 What are your extension rates?